ocademy-ai/machine-learning/CONTRIBUTING.md

 git clone https://github.com/<UserName>/machine-learning.git
 ```

-> **Warning**
->
-> **There will be slight differences on different systems**

-### Initialize the GIT-SSH configuration

 >**Warning**
 >
->You may see below errors that prevent you from connecting to the remote repository, or timeout errors after you do push operations, especially if you are using the http protocol instead of the ssh protocol.
+>You may see below errors that prevent you from connecting to the remote repository, or timeout errors when you do push operations, especially if you are using the HTTP protocol.
 >
 >```bash
 >Permission denied (publickey).